TALK TO SALES+44 7852 546967

 Mandatory benefits: Social security contributions, health insurance, and unemployment insurance.

-Common perks: Meal voucher, flexible working hours, unlimited paid time off, private pension schemes, Restricted Stock Units (RSUs)
+Common perks: Meal vouchers (up to EUR 7.67 per day, or EUR 102.26 per month, tax-free), flexible working hours, unlimited paid time off, private pension schemes, Restricted Stock Units (RSUs)

 Leave policies: Annual leave, sick leave, maternity leave, paternity leave, parental leave, unpaid leave.